 Personally, I think Charlie Whitehurst is bizzaro Hasselbeck....

 I Like Hasselbeck, and am a bit of a sentimental fan, so in solidarity, I shaved my winter beard...
 That and my fear of a 'beard tan'.
-Oh yeah, and I was starting to look like they pulled me out of a 'spider hole'.

 I am excited for the Whitehurst era (If there is an era, that means he was worth every cent...) and hope he does well (duh).